opentable/uk-tech-blog/source/_posts/acceptance-now.markdown

 date: 2014-05-20 15:00:00 +0100
 comments: true
 author: ssalisbury
-categories: [Testing, Engineering, Acceptance tests, Innovation]
+tags: [Testing, Engineering, Acceptance tests, Innovation]
 ---
 _When is acceptance-only testing a good idea, and how can its problems be overcome?_